Luisrosario2604/Pattern-recognition-2/README.md

 The objective of this project is to construct a multi-class classifier.

-You will need to be able to separate MNIST images representing the numbers 0, 3, 6 and 9.
+The goal is to separate MNIST images representing the numbers 0, 3, 6 and 9.

-To do so, only two features (extracted from the image or obtained by feature engineering) will be constructed.
+To do so, only two features (extracted from the images or obtained by feature engineering) will be constructed.

 And then, optionally, you will be able to increase the dimensionality (by transformations).